gitlabhq/gitlabhq/doc/ci/merge_request_pipelines/index.md

 The behavior of the `only: merge_requests` rule is such that _only_ jobs with that rule are run in the context of a merge request; no other jobs will be run.

-However, you may what to reverse this behaviour, having all of your jobs to run _except_ for one or two.
+However, you may want to reverse this behaviour, having all of your jobs to run _except_ for one or two.
 Consider the following pipeline, with jobs `A`, `B`, and `C`.
 If you want all pipelines to always run `A` and `B`, but only want `C` to run for a merge request, you can configure your `.gitlab-ci.yml` file as follows: